Paul-Njuga/alx-low_level_programming/README.md

-# ALX - Low Level Programming :computer
+# ALX - Low Level Programming :computer:

 This repository contains C projects and other low level programming exercices.

-## Requirements :bookmark_tabs
+## Requirements :bookmark_tabs:

 * Allowed editors: ```vi```, ```vim```, ```emacs```.
 * Your code should use the Betty style.